 Chronic bronchitis, on the other hand, usually occurs due to exposure to irritating substances over time.
 These include air pollution, chemical fumes, and of course, smoke.
 In fact, smoking is the most significant cause of chronic bronchitis.
-Around 75% of people with the condition are either smokers or ex-smokers.
+Up to 75% of people with the condition are either smokers or ex-smokers.

 When smoke repeatedly irritates the bronchi, they become inflamed and begin to produce excess mucus.
 This leads to a variety of respiratory symptoms, including: